 That doesn’t mean they won’t provide enough light for the whole room.
 Although most offer a focused spotlight as overhead lighting for conservatory chairs so you can read, the light generated is usually strong enough to cover the whole room.
 However, you may need to invest in more than one to be sure, unless you combine a floor lamp with another fixture outlined below.
 Check out this favourite from Amazon:

-- Gives a soft mood light.
+- Gives a general light.

-- This product requires assembly
+- This product bears the CE mark.

 Do you want to have a conservatory that has a very minimalist and contemporary feel?
 A great way to achieve that kind of ambiance could be the use of wire lighting.
 Depending on the product you choose, it’s the actual bulb and the candle holding it that are the main feature.
 With wire lighting, there is usually multiple bulbs connected in a circuit meaning it can produce a greater amount of light, spread out across a greater distance.